maainul/Java/polymorphism.md

 ## FAQ
 ```
-1. Can we override java main method?
+1. Can we override java rotateDigit method?
-	No, because the main is a static method.
+	No, because the rotateDigit is a static method.

 ```